 Its Professional segment was formed upon its 2013 acquisition of Colomer.
 Professional now consists of Revlon Professional in hair color and hair care; CND-branded products in nail polishes and nail enhancements; and American Crew in men’s grooming products.

 Sales and Marketing

 The beauty giant spends heavily to promote its products in the hotly-competitive beauty market.
 Revlon reported advertising expenses, including TV, print, and digital ads, and in-store promotional displays, of $383 million in 2014, up from $279 million in 2013.

 The mass-market cosmetic company's largest customer is Wal-Mart, which accounted for about 16% of its total sales in 2014.

 Revlon posted unprecedented growth in 2014, with revenues surging from $1.49 billion in 2013 to peak at a record-shattering $1.94 million in 2014.
 The historic growth was primarily due to its 2013 acquisition of Colomer; as a result, Revlon's newly formed Professional segment saw its sales skyrocket by over 400% during 2014.

 After posting a net loss of $6 million in 2013, the company recorded $41 million in positive income for 2014.
 Revlon has also achieved steady operating cash flow growth the last four years.

 Mergers and Acquisitions

-In 2016 Revlon agreed to acquire Elizabeth Arden for more than $419 million in cash.
-Upon approval of the merger, the combined company is in a good position to expand its global presence into additional markets, according to those close to the deal.
-Expected to close by the end of 2016, the deal is valued at $870 million, including debt.
+In 2016 Revlon acquired Elizabeth Arden for more than $419 million in cash.
+The combined company is positioned to grow its global presence by selling its expanded portfolio of brands in additional markets.
+The deal was valued at $870 million, including debt.